 Avanquest Driver Genius 14 Professional full review

 A surprising number of problems on a Windows PC can be traced back to drivers.
 These small programs sit between the operating system and pieces of hardware, enabling the two to communicate.
 Without a driver you wouldn't be able to print pages, listen to music or watch videos.
-See all software downloads.

 Keeping them up to date is a continuing task, as new updates are regularly released to take advantage of new features, or to correct bugs and other problems.
-Take a look at all utilities reviews.

 Driver Genius 14 Professional aims to take most of the pain out of the update process, by automatically scanning your system and downloading updates from its own database of over 100,000 drivers.
 Although this is large, there's still a chance that drivers for more obscure hardware may be missed and not be flagged up for attention.